MinimalistTraveler/rock-paper-sissors/README.md

 ### Notes

-- I do not own rock paper sissor pictures.
+- I do not own rock paper scissor pictures.
 This project was only for fun and personal use and wasn't ment to be used commercially.
 Credit goes to the authors.
 I would put there names down but, this project is about a year and a half old and I can't remember the author names.